HPQCI/HPQCI.github.io/cfp.md

 Authors are invited to submit papers of the following types and lengths:

-*	Regular papers (maximum 8 pages, references excluded), 10 minutes talks including questions
+*	Regular papers (maximum 8 pages), 15 minutes talks including questions
 *	Short papers (5 pages, references excluded), 5 minutes talks including questions

 Authors must use the sigconf LaTeX template provided by the Association for Computing Machinery (ACM) for manuscript preparation.
 Additionally, **for each accepted paper, at least one author must [register](https://www.hpdc.org/2024/registration.html)** for the workshop by the early registration date (May 10th, 2024 AoE), actively participate, and present the work.